-You've discovered the net's oldest, best and indeed nicest community for writers.
-Since our founding two decades ago, we've brought writers together from all over the globe.
-We exist to serve each and every member's needs... social, business, professional and beyond.
+You've discovered the net's oldest and best community for writers.
+For two decades, we've brought writers together from all over the globe.
+We serve each and every member's needs... social, business, professional and beyond.
 This is what you can expect to do here:

 Do some confidential networking.
 Avoid the pitfalls.
 It helps that we have a tame agent, too!